singhnitin77/hashnode-backup/cl74vw1we00orvsnvbp025rcl.md

 I made a list of features that I would love to incorporate into Gradientify.
 It helped me to be more organized and work in a clear manner.

-## ⌚ Set a deadline

-A project is really never complete, So it’s important to set a deadline for completing the project and hold off on launching because you will continue to add new features post-launch and in the future also.

-For a first product make sure it’s something you can complete, it’s important to be realistic.
-Make a list of features you would like to incorporate and set some clear goals.
-Overcomplicating will only delay its launch.
-Avoid being too ambitious.
-It’s important to resist the urge to add new features.

-Also, it’s important not to chase perfection, you don’t wanna get stuck working on the same product again and again worrying about the smallest details.

-The fastest way to learn is by launching and sharing things with others.
-This will enable you to get feedback.
-Therefore, it's better to just ship something that isn't perfect than to spend ages tweaking every single thing until you get frustrated and give up on it entirely.

-I made a list of features that I would love to incorporate into Gradientify.
-It helped me to be more organized and work in a clear manner.

 ## ⌛ Picking a launch time